sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 		<figcaption>Getting your Python path</figcaption>
 </figure>

-Copy all of the output of this print statement, including the open and closing bracket.
+Copy all of the output of this print statement.

 ## Step 5: Modify SublimeLinter-pylint settings